For our most up to date announcements, please visit our Facebook page.

 A: No. Dues are paid on a monthly basis.

 Q: How much will it cost?

 A: Our monthly dues are $70 for a single member.
-Related members are given a family rate of $100 for two members.
+Related members are given a family rate of $100 for two members and an additional $30 for each member beyond two.
 There are also annual fees.
 All members contribute $25 for dojo insurance and pay for membership to the Aikido Schools of Ueshiba (ASU): $75 for yudansha (dan ranked) and $45 for mudansha (kyu ranked).

 *A mat fee of $10 for guests to practice is appreciated.

 A: The students do.
 AWR is a Not-For-Profit Organization; there are no paid employees or instructors.
 Everyone pays the same monthly dues regardless of rank or position in the dojo.
 Everyone is expected to take part in cleaning, maintaining, and caring for the dojo.